-The wellbeing of staff is seen as an integral part of the schools H&S responsibilities.
-The Governing Body and Executive Head Teacher have statutory obligations under a duty of care but also wish to promote an ethos of mutual respect and support across the staff team as a whole.
+The wellbeing of staff is seen as an integral part of the MAT and schools H&S responsibilities.
+The MAT Board and CEO/Executive Head Teachers have statutory obligations under a duty of care but also wish to promote an ethos of mutual respect and support across the staff team as a whole.

 All staff have the right to a reasonable work life balance and to expect appropriate support or intervention when they experience health or personal difficulties.
-Staff are encouraged to raise any concerns with the Executive Head Teacher/Head of School or line manager but also have access to a confidential counselling service.
-Sickness absence or health concerns will be dealt with under the academies absence policy
+Staff are encouraged to raise any concerns with the CEO/Executive Head Teacher/Head of School or line manager but also have access to a confidential counselling service.
+Sickness absence or health concerns will be dealt with under the MAT absence policy

-The Governing body endorses the principals set out in the HSE's Management Standards as a framework to support staff wellbeing
+The MAT Board of Directors endorses the principals set out in the HSE's Management Standards as a framework to support staff wellbeing